openstack/openstack-manuals/doc/admin-guide-cloud/source/objectstorage_intro.rst

 Introduction to Object Storage
 ==============================

-OpenStack Object Storage (code-named swift) is open source software for creating redundant, scalable data storage using clusters of standardized servers to store petabytes of accessible data.
+OpenStack Object Storage (code-named swift) is an open source software for creating redundant, scalable data storage using clusters of standardized servers to store petabytes of accessible data.
 It is a long-term storage system for large amounts of static data that can be retrieved,